 Trained technicians can collect between 30-50 miles per day.

 For larger networks, multiple technicians can collect road data in only a few days.

 With this model, our collection process is highly scalable.

 We do not collect data in inclement weather.

-Leaves during fall, and snow during winter can block the view of the road.
+Leaves during the fall and snow during the winter can block the view of the road.
 Rainfall can affect data collection due to glare.

 Our technician team coordinates to drive your road network when the road is dry and weather conditions are ideal for gathering high-quality image data.
-Other factors that impact data quality include time of day, consideration of the direction of sunlight and speed.
+Other factors that impact data quality include the time of day, consideration of the direction of sunlight, and speed.